osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ]
 ```

+ **Note:**

+- The OmfEgress component is required for this initial release for adapters to run.
- You can add additional components if you want, but only a single OmfEgress component is supported.
+- You can add additional components if you want, but only a single OmfEgress component is supported.

 1. To add a new component, create a JSON file with the ComponentId and ComponentType.
 The following example adds a Modbus TCP adapter.